entigolabs/platform-apis/docs/docs/guides/Create a secret.md

 For more information about Secrets in Kubernetes, see [Kubernetes documentation](https://kubernetes.io/docs/concepts/configuration/secret/).

-## Create a secret in AWS Secrets Manager using AWS Console
+## 1. Create a secret in AWS Secrets Manager

+Secrets can be created using AWS Console or AWS CLI.

+### 1.1 Create a secret in AWS Console

 ```
 # Example secret data